xbigi/Extract-mp4-from-folder/README.md

 INSTRUCTIONS:

--Open the python file in visual studio code
+-Open the .py file in visual studio code

 -Replace "maindir" with the directory of your choice